vesavvo/Python_Ohjelmistoteema/English/01a_First_Program.md

 system automatically searches for executable programs.
 Adding Python to the `PATH` is recommended because it allows you to use the `python` command from any directory in the command prompt, and the Python interpreter will be found automatically.
-(This is beneficial for future Hardware 1 and 2 courses, where Python is also used.)
+(This is beneficial for the upcoming Hardware 1 and 2 courses, where Python is also used.)

 The following image shows the checkbox from which the addition is made: